 Dine & Climb Waterfalls ‘Pretty Close’ to Kingston

 Known as the Land of Wood and Water, Jamaica is home to rich biodiversity and over 100 rivers.
 These rivers create lovely recreational opportunities for swimming, fishing, bamboo rafting and riverside dining.
 Many Jamaicans enjoy cooking outdoors on woodfire or coal stoves as this old-fashioned means of preparing Jamaican dishes results in better taste.
 Cooking outdoors by the river is great but eating by or in the river is even better.
 Pretty Close 1876 offers an authentic Jamaican riverside kitchen and dining experience in Gordon Town, St. Andrew, and I couldn’t recommend it more.
-Here’s how to find it and what to expect in 2025.
+I’m also pleased to announce that they’ve reopened in January 2026 since the passage of Hurricane Melissa.

 Advertisements